Category: Veterinary Dentistry

 Dental and Mouth Problems

 Dental and Mouth Problems One of the primary influences on a pet’s health is determined by the genetic code.
-An example of a genetically controlled
+An example of a genetically controlled trait can be seen or expressed in the mouth as a malocclusion (bad bite).
+In

 Norwalk Animal Hospital Client Education Article